bhambleton/bhambleton/README.md

 I enjoy using my technical knowledge and skills as well as my creativity to solve a variety of problems requiring a wide range of solutions, including: software development, computer security and forensics, and multimedia content creation.

-  :bulb: Currently working through past CTF challenges and attempting hackthebox challenges
+  :bulb: Currently learning Go and practicing interview questions

-  :school: Current courses: Operating Systems 2 and Network Security
+  :school: Current courses: Cryptography and Programming Languages

   :denmark: I am currently learning Danish *Hej, taler du Dansk?*

-  :book: Currently reading: Outliers by Malcolm Gladwell
+  :book: Currently reading: Talking to Strangers by Malcolm Gladwell

 <!--